criteo-cookbooks/nexus3/README.md

   documentation on newer releases.
 - `node['nexus3']['outbound_proxy']` - Configure outbound HTTP/HTTPS proxy.
 See example
   'Configure outbound HTTP/HTTPS proxy for all the attributes.'
+- `node['nexus3']['plugins']` - Install external plugins, takes a hash of `{ 'plugin-name' : { "name": "name override", "source": "..", "checksum": "..", "action": "remote file action"}}`.
+Plugins should be bundled in KAR format, and will be written on disk as `<plugin-name>-bundle.kar`

 ### Examples